Evgeny Kuznetsov: Washington Capitals

-Kuznetsov scored a power play goal and had three assists to power the Washington Capitals to a 5–2 win against the Vegas Golden Knights in a rematch of the 2018 Stanley Cup Final at Capital One Arena on 10 October 2018.
+Kuznetsov scored a power play goal and had three assists to power the Washington Capitals to a 5–2 win against the Vegas Golden Knights in a rematch of the 2018 Stanley Cup Finals at Capital One Arena on 10 October 2018.
 Of his performance, teammate T.J.
 Oshie said: "I think [Kuznetsov is] up there with the top five players in the League.
 He just doesn't get the recognition for some reason.
 But you come watch a game, there's certain players that get people out of their seats and it's a joy to watch."
 Kuznetsov had the primary assist on each of the two goals by team captain Alexander Ovechkin, his 610th and 611th NHL career goals, surpassing Bobby Hull on the all-time goals list.
 Of playing with Ovechkin, Kuznetsov said:

 On 14 September 2019, the NHL suspended Kuznetsov for three games for cocaine use after video surfaced on social media that showed Kuznetsov and another man sitting at a table that appeared to have lines of cocaine on it; the NHL termed the offense "inappropriate conduct."